sedexdev/source_page/README.md

 This will create a pretty-printed, colour coded HTML file of the Python script that you can add to a Web page.

+The HTML file will be saved in the current working directory.

 In time this app should be available on <a href="https://pypi.org/">PyPI</a>

 # License